Gyula Andrássy: Career

 Count István Széchenyi was the first adequately to appreciate his capacity.
 In 1845 Andrássy was appointed as president of the society for the regulation of the waters of the Upper Tisza River.

 In 1846, he attracted attention by publishing highly critical articles of the government in Lajos Kossuth's paper, the Pesti Hírlap.
 He was elected as one of the Radical candidates to the Diet of 1848.

 When the Croats under Josip Jelačić attempted to have Međimurje, which was then part of Hungary, returned to Croatia, Andrássy entered military service.
 He was commander of the gentry of his county, and served with distinction at the battles of Pákozd and Schwechat, as Artúr Görgei's adjutant (1848).

 Toward the end of the war, Andrássy was sent to Constantinople by the revolutionary government.
 He was seeking to obtain the neutrality of the Ottoman Empire, if not their support, during the struggle with Croatia.

 After the catastrophe of Világos, where the Hungarians were defeated, Andrássy emigrated to London and then to Paris.
 On 21 September 1851, he was condemned in absentia to death and was hanged in effigy by the Austrian government for his share in the Hungarian revolt.

 In exile for ten years, he studied politics in what was then the centre of European diplomacy.
 He discerned the weakness of the second French empire beneath its imposing exterior.

 Andrássy returned to Hungary in 1858, but his position was still difficult.
 He had never petitioned for an amnesty, and had steadily rejected all the overtures both of the Austrian government and of the Magyar Conservatives (who would have accepted something short of full autonomy for the kingdom).
 He enthusiastically supported Ferenc Deák's party.

 On 21 December 1865, he was chosen vice-president of the Diet.
 In March 1866, he was elected as president of the sub-committee appointed by the parliamentary commission to draw up the Austro-Hungarian Compromise of 1867 between Austria and Hungary.
 He originated the idea of the "Delegations" of powers.

 It was said at that time that he was the only member of the commission who could persuade the court of the justice of the national claims.

 In the 1866 Battle of Königgrätz (also called the Battle of Sadowa), Prussia decisively defeated Austria in the short Austro-Prussian War.
 It ended Austria's hopes for a role in uniting Germany.
-Bismark wanted to restore good relations after the war.
+Bismarck wanted to restore good relations after the war.
 Emperor Franz Joseph for the first time consulted Andrássy, who recommended the re-establishment of the constitution and the appointment of a responsible foreign and defence ministry.
 On 17 February 1867 the king/emperor appointed him as the first prime minister of the Hungarian half of the newly formed Dual Monarchy of Austria-Hungary.
 The obvious first choice had been Ferenc Deák, one of the architects of the Compromise, but he declined in favour of Andrássy.
 Deák described him as "the providential statesman given to Hungary by the grace of God."